JB's Native Garden

 IMG_0546 copy.jpg

 I began creating my native garden in 2014 after realizing that wildlife needs our help.
-It initially began as just a 64 square foot garden, but after adding on every year since, it's now over 1,000 square feet.
-Below, I've included a blueprint that I created of my native garden.
+It initially began as just a 64 square foot garden, but after adding on every year since, I now have over 3,000 square feet of native garden space!
+Below, I've included a blueprint that I created of my main native garden.
 As you can see, I have an eastern half and a western half that surrounds my fire pit and picnic table.
 I also have a small garden space around my shed, and a few other gardens in other parts of the yard not shown on this blueprint, including a garden pond.
-All gardens combined equal more than 2,000 square feet of native habitat!
+The "pumpkins and things" section has since been changed over to native garden as well.

 GardenBluePrint.jpg

 My garden is a habitat restoration filled with plants that are native to North America.
 While a true prairie can have up to 80% grasses, I currently only have a few clumps of Side Oats Grama and Little Bluestem, and am working to seed more each year.
-I currently have around 35 species of forbs in my garden, with most of them being native to Wisconsin.
-In this photo, you can see Hoary Vervain, with Blue Giant Hyssop, Gray-headed Coneflower, Black-eyed Susan, and Purple Coneflower all blooming in the background.
+I currently have around 40 species of forbs in my garden, with most of them being native to Wisconsin.
+In this photo, you can see plenty of spiderwort, which was one of the first native plants I added to my garden.
+This specie originally came from my late grandma's garden when she allowed me to divide some for myself.
+Now it's made a home across my native garden and puts on an incredible show every June.

 This project is all about helping wildlife.
 Tallgrass prairie habitat is nearly extinct.
 Thanks to humans, less than 3% of original tallgrass prairie remains, and it's almost entirely in small fragments that are degrading with each passing year.
-While my garden does not make up for that lost habitat, it does provide wildlife a miniature sanctuary where they can find food and shelter.
+While my garden does not make up for that lost habitat, it does provide wildlife a miniature sanctuary where they can find food, shelter, nesting material, and nesting cavities in stems and soil.
 If enough people create native gardens in their backyard, it will create a chain of habitats that can help wildlife move from one larger habitat to another without struggling to find food.
 I've seen life increase in my native garden every year, and it's been extremely rewarding.
 Here are a few species that have made use of my garden.

 Giant Swallowtail.
 The largest butterfly in the United States.
 Not common in Wisconsin, but I see one or two in my garden each year.